hongtranthianh/Starbucks-Promotion-Analysis/README.md

 ### 1.3.
 Objectives <a name="objective"></a>

-1. Analyze the effect of the promotion program on two metrics: `Incremental Response Rate (IRR)` and `Net Incremental Revenue (NIR)`.
+1. Analyze the effect of the promotion program on two metrics `Incremental Response Rate (IRR)` and `Net Incremental Revenue (NIR)`: [2. hypothesis_testing.ipynb](https://github.com/hongtranthianh/Starbucks-Promotion-Analysis/blob/main/2.%20hypothesis_testing.ipynb)
-2. Build a classification model to select best customers for the promotion program in a way that maximizes `IRR` and `NIR`.
+2. Build a classification model to select best customers for the promotion program in a way that maximizes `IRR` and `NIR`: [3. modeling.ipynb](https://github.com/hongtranthianh/Starbucks-Promotion-Analysis/blob/main/3.%20modeling.ipynb)

 ## 2. File Structure<a name="files"></a>